 Insert a multifunction cutting bit.

 As you prepare to insert the bit, make sure that you switch off and unplug the Dremel.
 Tighten the collet using a wrench.
 Once the attachments are done, plug in a Dremel tool and start working.
-Put a masking tape along the line you wish to cut.
+Put masking tape along the line you wish to cut.
 The masking tape gives you a guide to follow.
-Masking tape sticks better on glass, and when you take it out, it does not leave a sticky residue.
+Masking tape sticks better on the glass; when you take it out, it does not leave a sticky residue.

 Mark the glass

 Clamp the guide onto the glass to prevent it from moving.
-If you want to cut the glass freehand, do not use cutting guidelines.
+Do not use cutting guidelines if you want to cut the glass freehand.
 The marker you choose has to be waterproof since there is water involved.
 Allow the ink to dry properly.
 Permanent markers do not wash off under the water and dry quickly.

 Turn the Dremel to a power setting between six and eight and start cutting the glass.
-Start at an angle of 45 degrees as you will be exposing the glass to the blade.
+Start at an angle of 45 degrees as you expose the glass to the blade.
 Keep cutting until you get the desired shape of the cut.

 Refine and smoothen the glass since cutting leaves the glass with rough edges.
 Use a grinding or sanding Dremel bit.
 Use the tool according to the hardness or softness of the glass.
-That is why you have to know the type of glass you are cutting.
+That is why you must know the type of glass you are cutting.

 Dremel Glass Drilling Bit (662)

+Are you cutting glass tile with Dremel?
 The Dremel glass drilling bit is thin and durable.
-It is a versatile tool that works on glass, ceramic tile, bottles, and jewelry.
+It is a versatile tool that works on glass, ceramic tiles, bottles, and jewelry.
 It is an ideal tool for drilling holes in flat and contoured surfaces.
 The grit is 360 degrees around the circumference of the bit.
 That makes it possible for the Dremel tool to enlarge a hole if needed on your project.

 Know what your project requires before you start working on it.
 Make sure that your glass is well-secured before you cut the hole.
-More pressure causes cracks on the glass.
-That is why you need enough pressure to guide the tool not to move it.
+More pressure causes cracks in the glass.
+That is why you need enough pressure to guide the tool, not to move it.

 Apply drops of water to make-shift clean drill operations successful.
-You are allowed to then take the accessory out of the material to apply water.
+You can then take the accessory out of the material to apply water.
+Although there are multi-purpose bits, the Dremel glass drilling bit is for glass.
+The advantage of using the glass bit is the ease of use and production of better results.
 The bit is only compatible with cordless tools.
-Although there are multi-purpose bits, the Dremel glass drilling bit is for glass.
-The advantage of using the glass bit comes in ease of use and production of better results.

 545 Diamond wheel

-The 545 diamond wheel is an ideal tool for glass cutting.
+The 545 diamond wheel is an excellent Dremel glass cutter.
 It performs better when cutting a straight line.
-It comes with a thickness of 0.6mm and a diameter of 22.2mm.
-The wheel is diamond, and that makes it ideal for cu22.2mm through the glass.
+It comes with a thickness of 0.6mm and 22.2mm.
+The wheel is diamond, making it ideal for cu22.2mm through the glass.
 The projects covered by the wheel involve bathroom installations, creating DIY mosaics, and shaping mirrors.

 663DR Glass Drilling Bit

 The bit drills holes in the glass of multiple types.
 The bits come in various sizes.
+The type of bit you need depends on the hole size you are working on.
 However, some bit sizes perform better, such as the 1/4inch or the 1/8 inch size.
-The type of bit you need depends on the size of the hole you are working on.

 - Put on eye protection when cutting glass.
 They protect your eyes from flying dust from the material at high speed.